matthewpick/analog-watch-calendar-reminder/README.md

 Programatically generate a "subscribable" ICS calendar for custom calendar notifications.
 Hosted via Vercel.

-This particular calendar reminder is related to 31-day wristwatches, you must manually set the date after a "short" month.
+This particular calendar reminder is related to 31-day calendar wristwatches, you must manually set the date after a "short" month.

 ## Purpose